fatma1-a7med/Cafeteria_project_php/README.md

 •  users and rooms: Linked via the room_id field, representing a one-to-many relationship between users and their assigned rooms.

      *DB Usage*
         •  To utilize this database structure, import the MySQL dump file into your MySQL database.
         •  You can then interact with the tables and data to manage cafeteria operations effectively.

+    *Contributors*
+    1- Fatma Alzaharaa Ahmed
+    2- Maghfera Hassan
+    3- Menna Mahmoud
+    4- Sohila Ehab
+    5- Haidy Essam